MD Educational Foundation

 1. Demonstrated Commitment to Student Wellbeing

 The foundation looks for schools genuinely prioritising student wellbeing, not just seeking funding.
-As Deirdre Doherty emphasizes: “We are all about prioritising student wellbeing.”
+As Deirdre Doherty emphasises: “We are all about prioritising student wellbeing.”
 Schools should demonstrate existing wellbeing initiatives and a strategic vision for how a Wellbeing Lead would enhance provision.

 2. Long-Term Strategy Alignment